 Monday, March 19, 2018

-This watershed forest has over 11 miles of gravel, dirt, and slightly rocky roads coursing throughout the forest with a creek meandering through.
-The technical rating is a 1 to 2...
-Dry dirt road, less than 3" water crossing depth, some ruts, slight grades up to 10 degrees.
+Our adventure took us to the Frederick Watershed, a 7,000-acre oasis just 15 minutes outside Frederick, Maryland.
+This forest paradise features over 11 miles of gravel, dirt, and slightly rocky roads with a charming creek meandering through.
+The technical rating?
+A beginner-friendly 1 to 2, meaning it’s mostly dry dirt roads, shallow water crossings, a few ruts, and gentle grades up to 10 degrees.

 Wednesday, March 7, 2018